Walang Pasok: Class Suspensions on January 16, 2026 (Friday) due to Typhoon Ada

 Safety Reminders for Students and Parents

-Due to the heavy rains expected on October 4, 2025 (Saturday), several local government units and DepEd divisions may suspend face-to-face classes.
+Due to the heavy rains expected on January 16, 2026 (Friday), several local government units and DepEd divisions may suspend face-to-face classes.
 During these weather disturbances, students and parents must remain alert and take precautionary measures, especially in flood-prone and low-lying areas.
 Staying indoors and avoiding unnecessary travel can significantly reduce the risk of accidents and exposure to unsafe conditions.

 To stay safe, families are advised to avoid flooded areas, even if the water appears shallow and calm.
 It’s also important to monitor official news sources, such as PAGASA, NDRRMC, and local government updates, for real-time advisories.
 Prepare emergency kits with essential items, including food, water, a flashlight, and first aid supplies.
 Also, ensure that all devices are fully charged to stay connected and informed during power interruptions or emergencies.
-Prioritizing safety and preparedness can help protect lives and ease the impact of severe weather.
+Prioritising safety and preparedness can help protect lives and ease the impact of severe weather.

-Weather Update from PAGASA for October 4, 2025
+Weather Update from PAGASA for January 16, 2026

 Given the current forecast, class suspensions are possible, especially if rainfall warnings escalate.
 According to DepEd Order No. 037, s.
 2022, which updates the implementation of automatic class suspensions: